cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ## Multiple token transfer messages

-From here, it is a simple step to add an extra message for a token transfer from Alice to Bob:
+From here, you can add an extra message for a token transfer from Alice to Bob:

 ```typescript
 const result = await signingClient.signAndBroadcast(